 University Health Behavioral Health provides doctoral training experiences at our inpatient and outpatient locations throughout Kansas City.
-This internship program is designed to provide interns with a breadth of training focusing on evidence based assessment and treatment intervention.
-University Health Behavioral Health’s internship program is a member of the National Psychology Training Consortium which is an APA-accredited program and an Association of Psychology Postdoctoral Internship Centers (APPIC) member.
+This internship program is designed to provide interns with a breadth of training, focused on evidence-based assessment and treatment intervention.
+University Health Behavioral Health’s internship program is a member of the National Psychology Training Consortium, which is an American Psychological Association (APA)-accredited program and an Association of Psychology Postdoctoral Internship Centers (APPIC) member.

 University Health Behavioral Health Acute Care

-Behavioral Health Acute Care is an adult, inpatient psychiatric unit located in downtown Kansas City, and housed inside the building for the Center for Behavioral Medicine.
+University Health Behavioral Health Acute Care is an adult, inpatient psychiatric unit located in downtown Kansas City, and housed inside the building for the Center for Behavioral Medicine.
 Three inpatient units provide short-term acute care and stabilization for adults by offering a multidisciplinary treatment team approach.

-The patient population includes adults 18 and older with a vast range of cultural and socio-economic backgrounds, and mental health diagnoses.
+The patient population includes adults 18 years of age and older with a vast range of cultural and socio-economic backgrounds, and mental health diagnoses.

 Core Inpatient Services:

 - Supervision of practicum students

 Interns also may have the opportunity to observe risk assessment, civil commitment proceedings, and guardianship hearings, when available.